pramond/S13-Long-read-Amplicon-Analysis/README.md

 <p>&nbsp;</p>

 ### 2. Extracting specific sub-regions of the 16S & 18S rRNA gene
 The original reads generated from the MinION sequencing are ~1100 bp for the 16S amplicons and ~1200 bp for the 18S amplicons.
 We will use *cutadapt* to trim the sequences to the desired fragment lengths and extract specific 16S and 18S rRNA gene sub-regions.
-For example, to extract the 18S V4 region, we use the primer sequences that were developed by Stoeck et.al.
-(2010) as the adapter sequence parameter in *cutadapt* as follows:

 First let's create a directory for the output of *cutadapt*: